Zinoxx0/Libft_Tester/README.md

 ## Before you start

-launching `libt`; the launcher scans only the current directory, not nested folders.
+When launching `libt`, the launcher scans only the current directory, not nested folders.

 The tester expects a Unix-like environment with: